dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 122. Best Time to Buy and Sell Stock II.md

 ![122_maxprofit_2](img/122_maxprofit_2.png)

-From the above graph, we can observe that the sum $A+B+C$ is equal to the difference DD corresponding to the difference between the heights of the consecutive peak and valley.
+From the above graph, we can observe that the sum $A+B+C$ is equal to the difference $D$ corresponding to the difference between the heights of the consecutive peak and valley.

 ```java
 class Solution {